ashishfa/marathi-resources/resource.md

   - sequence labellling
     - NER
       + L3Cube-MahaNER [link](https://github.com/l3cube-pune/MarathiNLP): The dataset is released in IOB and non-IOB form. it has has total of 25000 sentences with 8 tags (Person, Location, Organization, Measure, Time, Date, and Designation)

+- **Lexical**
+  - Wordnet Marathi [link](https://www.cfilt.iitb.ac.in/wordnet/webmwn/wn.php) : it has good coverage of marathi words and its synonyms (33k concepts) and gloss, examples sentence, it also has links to other indian language concepts.

 - **Tools**
   - Transformer models (pretrained)
     + L3Cube-MahaNLP [link](https://github.com/l3cube-pune/MarathiNLP) they have models MahaBert (bert), MahaRoBERTa(Roberta), MahaAlbert(Albert), MahaGPT(gpt2) models